Chara Algae

 Management Options

-Chara algae is best treated when it is young and has fewer calcium deposits.
-Click here for more information on how to control this special type of algae.
+Click here for more information on how to control Chara algae.